How to Write the ‘Why This College’ Essay

 Even better, one goal of yours might be to teach the admissions reader something they might not know about their university.
 For instance, you might write about how the presence of the PUR-1 Nuclear Reactor on campus could enhance your experience as a Nuclear Engineering student at Purdue.
 Or you might write about how NC State’s status as the first program to grant a Nuclear Engineering doctorate to a woman is encouraging for your aspirations as a young woman in Nuclear Engineering.

-How to Start a Why This College Essay
+How to Structure a Why Us Essay

 Why This College essays vary widely.
 From the terrifyingly terse Purdue essays (100 words) to the ever-expansive Wisconsin essay (650 words), Why This College essays might ask you why you chose your major, their university, and on rare occasions, why you chose the particular college (e.g. Univ. of Michigan, College of Letters & Science).
 How, then, should you go about structuring your essays?